Die cutting is a common term in label printing, especially for custom shapes or intricate logos.

 There are several die-cutting processes, such as;

 - Drawing: Drawing involves pulling a substance to a particular length.
-It is used to create lean and lengthy packaging.
+This method is essential when turning a flat sheet into a hollow cylindrical container, such as battery covers or slender packaging.

 - Forming: The act of molding raw materials onto a curved surface is known as “forming.”
-It is usually used with a sketch to create rounded, cylindrical objects.
+It is usually used with a sketch to create rounded, cylindrical objects, such as heavy-duty paper tubes or curved plastic protective liners used in automotive shipping.

-- Broaching: The use of many huge rows of cutting teeth to cut materials that are normally too hard or thick to cut.
+- Broaching: Broaching uses rows of cutting teeth to progressively cut materials that are too hard or thick for standard blades, ensuring a clean cut in rigid industrial plastics or thick metal plates without deformation.

 The list above shows that the die-cutting procedure can be applied to any packaging material!